 The utterances in Fig. 3a are mostly undersegmented.
 Even though this behavior does not map directly to the long-term segmentation behavior of human learners, the conservative behavior at the beginning is in line with the general human learning pattern, which is also observed during learning segmentation (Dahan & Brent, 1999).
 The model also seems to start segmenting rather quickly.
 Despite the small amount of information at that point, the majority of the indicators operating on different basic unit lengths and predictability measures indicate a boundary before and after the string /IUk/ "look" at the fourth input utterance.
 Hence, the utterance is segmented even in that very early stage.
-It is also worth noting that the successive discovery of the sequence /IUk/ as a lexical unit is not directly related to the earlier discovery of this particular sequence.
+It is not directly related to the earlier discovery of this particular sequence.
 All decisions are based on phoneme n-gram statistics; no information is used from the boundaries discovered earlier.